5 Great Proposal Ideas This Valentine’s Day

 First popularised in 2003 in Manhattan by Harper’s Magazine editor Bill Wasik, a flash mob is when a group of people perform a surprise routine in public before quickly dispersing.
 Made famous by YouTube and rom-com hit Friends With Benefits, harnessing the power of a flash mob is guaranteed to make your proposal unique.
 Sure to grab the attention of all of those around, this is suited to those who are more outgoing and may not be a winner for someone more shy.

-Rare Pink Top Tip: Why not get a friend to sneakily to record the whole thing on their phone.
-You can upload it later for friends and family to see.
+Taylor & Hart Top Tip: Why not get a friend to sneakily to record the whole thing on their phone?
+You can upload it later for friends, family and the rest of the world to see.

 Ideal for: The sentimentalist